Downtown Las Vegas

 Unlike flexible walk-through attractions, this experience is structured around scheduled tours.
 This makes it less spontaneous and better suited for a planned visit rather than something you add between other stops.

-This experience works best for visitors willing to plan a dedicated stop in exchange for a deeper look at Las Vegas history.
+This works best for visitors willing to plan a dedicated stop in exchange for a deeper look at Las Vegas history.

 Who It’s Best For

-• Guests looking for a slower-paced cultural attraction
+• Guests looking for a slower-paced cultural attraction near downtown

 Who Should Skip It